matheus-oc/matheus-oc/README.md

 I'm a programming beginner :smile:

+Studying at UFABC - Bachelor of Science and Technology :book:

 I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.

 ## My specialties: